michaelstaake/Pawpile/README.md

 You can chat with your enabled models through the web interface.
 This is the easiest but least powerful way to interact with Pawpile.

-### OpenAI Compatible API
+### OpenAI-Compatible API

-OpenAI-compatible endpoints require authentication by default.
-Provide a valid bearer token, which can be either a JWT access token or an API key.
+The API is the recommended way to use Pawpile through integrations with other software and platforms.
+Pawpile's API is OpenAI-Compatible, so you can easily integrate it into your workflow and applications.

+By default, an API key is required to communicate with the API.
 To disable this behavior (not recommended), set OPENAI_API_AUTH_REQUIRED=false.

 Pawpile currently supports `/v1/models` and `/v1/chat/completions`.

 Tool-calling fields on chat-completions requests are forwarded to the active runtime.
 Tool-bearing requests are rejected unless tool calling is enabled for that particular model.

+## Example API Call

 ```bash
 curl http://localhost:8000/v1/chat/completions \